Non-HDL cholesterol is a way of measuring how much of the “bad” kinds of cholesterol you have in your blood.

-What exactly is non-HDL cholesterol, how is it different to the other cholesterol readings, and what do you need to know about it?
+What exactly is non-HDL cholesterol, how is it different from the other cholesterol readings, and what do you need to know about it?

-As you probably know, not all cholesterol is bad.
+As you might know, not all cholesterol is bad.
 Your body needs some cholesterol in order to function properly.
-But you don’t want too much of it, particularly the bad kind.
+But you don’t want too much of it, particularly the bad kinds.

-Non-HDL cholesterol is a way of measuring how much of the bad kinds of cholesterol you have in your blood.
-It’s also a helpful way for your doctor to evaluate your risk for heart disease.
+Non-HDL cholesterol, also known as non-HDL-C, is a way of measuring how much of the bad kinds of cholesterol you have in your blood.
+It’s also a helpful way for your doctor to evaluate your risk of heart disease.